Stigma Is Out, Choice Is In: The Trendy New Way To Quit Drinking

 Photo by Thomas William on unsplash

-A year later, Holly Whitaker published Quit Like a Woman: The Radical Choice to Not Drink in a Culture Obsessed with Alcohol, which offers yet another honest look at the cultural landscape.
-Most people don’t realize the enormous impact of alcohol on society, and how cutting down can yield unimagined benefits.
-Writers such as Whitaker and Warrington have shed light on other trends as well, such as what Whitaker refers to as “gray area drinking.”
+A year later, Holly Whitaker published Quit Like a Woman: The Radical Choice to Not Drink in a Culture Obsessed with Alcohol, offering another honest look at the cultural landscape.

 help with alcohol addiction ria health